WritingHusky/Twilight_Princess_apworld/docs/setup_en.md

   It should automaticly reconnect, so ensure that dolphin is open and running
 - Ensure that you do not have any Dolphin cheats or codes enabled.
 Some cheats or codes can unexpectedly interfere with emulation and make troubleshooting errors difficult.
-- If you get an error message, ensure that `Enable Emulated Memory Size Override` in Dolphin (under `Options` > `Configuration` > `Advanced`) is **disabled**.
+- If Dolphin is not connecting, ensure that `Enable Emulated Memory Size Override` in Dolphin (under `Options` > `Configuration` > `Advanced`) is **disabled**.
 - If you run with a custom GC boot menu, you'll need to skip it by going to `Options` > `Configuration` > `GameCube` and checking `Skip Main Menu`.